alfredtorch/edward/SoftwareSpecificationSheetM2.md

 __Input Processing__

-The inputs received from the water level sensors require filtering to ensure accuracy.
-Implementing a debounce logic will mitigate the effects of transient fluctuations, while taking the mean value from a series of observations will help to nullify any disturbances caused by water movement.
+The inputs received from the water level sensors require filtering and debouncing.
 This approach is designed to stabilize the readings and avoid false triggers that could result from wavegenerated perturbations.

 __Plants Illumination__